rcghpge/version-cv/README.md

 ### Bandit

-[Bandit](https://bandit.readthedocs.io/en/latest/) is used to identify common security issues in Python code.
+[Bandit](https://bandit.readthedocs.io/en/latest/) is a static analysis tool that is utilized to identify common security issues in Python code.

 To run manually: